ambirlanga/ambirlanga.github.io/README.md

 # Github website

-Collection of gihub based webpages I have worked on.
+Collection of github based webpages I have worked on.

 ## Air quality visualization (simulated)